0xVector/envoy-cache-ext/README.md

 accounting, just for inflight entries.
 A simple addition that could extend the cache bounded memory guarantee to inflight entries too.

 Some more specific ideas are documented as TODOs directly in the source.
+Some of these are possible refactors which would simplify the implementation.

 ### Nice to have in a production version

-Te following ideas are a bit more complex, but would be very beneficial for a production release.
+The following ideas are a bit more complex, but would be very beneficial for a production release.

 1. reserve space ahead of time based on the Content-length field (if present), merging several smaller allocations to a single, bigger one.